oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     The default value is *1*.

-    With fixed-sized :ref:`homogeneous <createpoolpoolattrshomogeneous>`
+    With fixed-size :ref:`homogeneous <createpoolpoolattrshomogeneous>`
-    pools (where ``poolMin`` equals ``poolMax``), and using Oracle Client 18c (or later), you may wish to evaluate setting ``poolIncrement`` greater than 1.
-This can expedite regrowth when the number of :attr:`connections established <pool.connectionsOpen>` has become lower
-    than ``poolMin``, for example if network issues have caused connections to become unusable and they have been dropped from the pool.
+    pools (where ``poolMin`` equals ``poolMax``), and when using Oracle Client 18c (or later) for node-oracledb Thick mode, you may wish to evaluate setting ``poolIncrement`` greater than 1.
+This can expedite regrowth when the number of :attr:`connections established <pool.connectionsOpen>` has become lower than ``poolMin``, for example, when network issues cause connections to become unusable and get them dropped from the pool.

     This property may be overridden when
     :meth:`creating a connection pool <oracledb.createPool()>`.